 the start point and defaults to the center of the node element.

-indicate the distance moved in pixels along the
+xdist and ydist indicate the distance moved in pixels along the

 x- and y-axis.
 A negative distance value indicates moving to left

-and down for ydist
+for xdist and down for ydist.

 duration

-Optional properties for the flick
+Optional properties for the flick gesture:

-gesture is used to simulate the pinching and spreading of two
+The pinch gesture is used to simulate the pinching and spreading of two

 fingers.
 During a pinch simulation, rotation is also possible.
 Essentially

-simulations share the same base implementation to allow
+pinch and rotate simulations share the same base implementation to allow

 both pinching and rotation at the same time.
 The only difference is pinch

-option properties while rotate
+requires start and end option properties while rotate requires rotation

 option property.

-gestures can be described as placing 2 fingers along a
+The pinch and rotate gestures can be described as placing 2 fingers along a

 circle.
 Pinching and spreading can be described by start and end circles while